Jason-Whitmore/SimpleCppNeuralNetwork/README.md

 ### Training Data

 Training data is done through 2D vectors of doubles.
-These can be loaded manually, or written from a CSV file.
 Once you have populated your training inputs and outputs, they can be loaded into the network as follows:

-`n.trainingInputs = inputs`
+`n.trainingInputs = inputs;`

-`n.trainingOutputs = outputs`
+`n.trainingOutputs = outputs;`

 ### Training the network

 Training is done through a standard Stochastic Gradient Descent algorithm.
-There are many overloaded variants of this function to accomodate your needs.
-The generic function has arguments like this:
+The function has this signature:

 `stochasticGradientDescent(int epochs, double learningRate)`

-Hyperparameters like minibatch size and a regularization variable are found in the function definition.
+Hyperparameters like minibatch size and lambda for regularization are found in the function definition.

 ### Analyzing the network

 There are a few tools to check the state of the network in order to debug.

 `weightDistributionStats(double* mean, double* std)` populates the parameters with the mean and standard deviation of the weights and biases.
-Many claim that a distribution of N(0,1) is healthy.
+Many claim that a normal distribution with a mean of 0 and a small standard deviation is healthy.

 `maxWeight()` returns the value of the largest weight value.
 Many claim that if a weight is too big or small, it could mean an issue with your network.